y-monson/y-monson/README.md

 - 👋 Hi, I’m Yelena
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in process automation
-- 🌱 I’m currently learning Java Script
 - 📫 The best way to reach me is LinkedIn

 <!---